dseomn/unimnim/unimnim/data/README.md

 reasons that the prefix is its own field in data files is to hopefully make it easier to add per-user configuration later.
-E.g., maybe users could configure prefix overrides, or maybe an input method could use a different starter key combination to start a mnemonic with a prefix already filled in.
+E.g., maybe users could configure prefix overrides, or maybe an input method could use a different starter key combination to start a mnemonic with a prefix already filled in, or maybe an input method could have a prefix lock feature to use the same prefix until it's canceled.
 Please file a feature request if that's something you want.

 ## Conventions